 10. Catalog course description (max.
 60 words, excluding requisites):

-The study of existentialism focuses on the nature of human freedom and our ability to find a meaningful existenceHegel, Kierkegaard, Dostoyevsky, Nietzsche, Heidegger, Arendt, Sartre, Beauvoir, Merleau-Ponty, and Camus.
+The study of existentialism focuses on the nature of human freedom and our ability to find a meaningful existence, while reading authors such as Hegel, Kierkegaard, Dostoyevsky, Nietzsche, Heidegger, Arendt, Sartre, Beauvoir, Merleau-Ponty, and Camus.

 11. Will this course be part of any plan (major, minor or certificate) or sub plan (emphasis)?